 The Springfield Plateau Grotto (SPG!) is made up of southwest Missourians who share an interest in the conservation, survey and management of caves.
-A project-oriented grotto that works in tandem with public agencies and private landowners to promote a better understanding of caves and foster awareness of the importance of conserving the cave environment.
-SPG works in cooperation with the Missouri Speleological Survey to document, map and study caves.
+A project-oriented grotto, our members work in tandem with public agencies and private landowners to promote a better understanding of caves and foster awareness of the importance of conserving the cave environment.
+SPG collaborates with the Missouri Speleological Survey (MSS) to document, map and study caves.
 SPG is a federally recognized 501(c)(3) non-profit organization and a member grotto of the National Speleological Society (NSS) and the MSS.

-Members of SPG are involved in the mapping of caves, which enables us to better understand the caves, how they relate to the landscape and provides a framework for those who study the cave biology, hydrology and geology.
+Members of SPG are actively involved in cave exploration and mapping of caves, which enable us to better understand how caves relate to the landscape and provide a framework for the study of cave biology, hydrology and geology.
 Protected from the harsh natural environment outside the caves, cave features can provide windows that shed light on past climatic and environmental conditions.